symfony/symfony-docs/contributing/documentation/overview.rst

 Your First Documentation Contribution
 -------------------------------------

-In this section you'll learn how to contribute to Symfony documentation for the first time.
-Next section will explain the abbreviated process to follow for the next contributions.
+In this section you'll learn how to contribute to the Symfony documentation for the first time.
+The next section will explain the shorter process you'll follow in the future for every contribution after your first.

 Let's imagine that you want to improve the installation chapter of the Symfony book.
-In order to do those changes, follow these steps:
+In order to make your changes, follow these steps:

 **Step 1.** Go to the official Symfony documentation repository located at `github.com/symfony/symfony-docs`_ and `fork the repository`_ to your personal